sfirke/janitor/cran-comments.md

 2019-04-20

 ## Submission summary
-I fixed a test that was failing as a result of the change to `base::sample()`.
-Also added new functionality & bug fixes accumulated over the last 9 months since 1.1.1 went to CRAN.
+I fixed a test that was failing as a result of the change to `base::sample()` and am submitting this update per CRAN request.
+I've also incorporated new functionality & bug fixes accumulated over the last 9 months since 1.1.1 went to CRAN.

 ### Test environments